 ⇦ Back

 • For reference, once this user settings file has been created it will be located here:

-• macOS: /Users/<username>/Library/Application Support/Sublime Text/Packages/User/MarkdownPreview.sublime-settings
+• /Users/<username>/Library/Application Support/Sublime Text/Packages/User/MarkdownPreview.sublime-settings on macOS

+⇦ Back